johnsonjoshua16/johnsonjoshua16/README.md

 💫 About Me: <br>
 👋 Hi, I’m @johnsonjoshua16<br>👀 I’m interested in AI and mostly Software in general.<br>🌱 I’m currently a Staple Software Engineer mostly learning Python, SQL and HTML.
-However I am looking to further my knowledge by learning languages such as JS, Java, C/C++, etc.<br>📒I’m looking to learn more through projects and other insights.<br>📫 How to reach me: Discord is sleeky24.<br>😄 Pronouns: he/him.<br>⚡ Fun fact: I code 👍.<br><br><br>
+However I am looking to further my knowledge by learning languages such as JS, Java, C/C++, etc in the future.<br>📒I’m looking to learn more through projects and other insights.<br>📫 How to reach me: Discord is sleeky24.<br>😄 Pronouns: he/him.<br>⚡ Fun fact: My favourite project is my rock, paper, scissors game as it not only was a project for me to grow but it also helped me develop in more understanding how things in the programming world work.<br><br><br>

 ## 🌐 Socials: